AdarshSrivatsa98/Calculator-Behaviour/division.md

 # Division

-## Scenario: Division by 0 when operand 1 is any number
+## Scenario: Division by 0 when first operand is any number

 Given:  The calculator is in on state

 When: I type in "positive number"
 And I press "divide"
-And I type in "positive number"
+And I type in "Zero"
 And I press "equals"

-Then: I see the "Quotient" as the result
+Then: I see the "Divide by zero error" as the result

 ## Scenario: Divide 0 by any number

 Given:  The calculator is in on state

-When: I type in "positive number"
+When: I type in "Zero"
 And I press "divide"
-And I type in "zero"
+And I type in "Any number"
 And I press "equals"

-Then: I see the "Quotient" as the result
+Then: I see the "Zero" as the result

 ## Scenario: Sign rules for operands